cdimascio/express-openapi-validator/README.md

 In order to modify the `req.params`, express requires that a param handler be registered e.g. `app.param(...)` or `router.param(...)`.
 Since `app` is available to middleware functions, the validator registers an `app.param` handler to coerce and modify the values of `req.params` to their declared types.
 Unfortunately, express does not provide a means to determine the current router from a middleware function, hence the validator is unable to register the same param handler on an express router.
 Ultimately, this means if your handler function is defined on `app`, the values of `req.params` will be coerced to their declared types.
 If your handler function is declare on an `express.Router`, the values of `req.params` values will be of type `string` (You must coerce them e.g. `parseInt(req.params.id)`).

+**Q:** Can I use my own vendor extensions?

+**A:** Yes, any `x-*` properties are allowed (per [OpenApi Specification](https://swagger.io/docs/specification/openapi-extensions/)) and are ignored by this library.

+The exception is any `x-eov-*` prefixed properties, which this library reserves for its own custom vendor extensions.
+Some of these keywords are documented in this README, such as `x-eov-operation-id`.

 ## Related Projects

 - [koa-openapi-validator](https://github.com/cdimascio/express-openapi-validator/tree/lerna-fastify/packages/koa-openapi-validator)